meego/otasample/README.md

 for more info.

-Once you've built your own reference database, just copy the *data.idx*, *data.qfp* and *data.met* in the *asset* directory of the Android project and the app will be ready to perform recognition of audio playing in the surrounding environment.
+Once you've built your own reference database, just copy the *data.idx*, *data.qfp* and *data.met* in the *assets* directory of the Android project and the app will be ready to perform recognition of audio playing in the surrounding environment.

-Please refer to the documentation provided in the SDK and at www.audioneex.com for more information about the engine and how to use it.
+Please refer to the documentation included in the SDK and on www.audioneex.com for more information about the engine and how to use it.